 Strategy

-Our sustainability strategy addresses the transitional risks and opportunities associated with vehicle electrification, as well as the need to operate a business in a more sustainable manner to address climate change and maintain a diverse and talented workforce.
-We have further refined our strategy to reflect three main pillars that combine to drive sustainable growth: Technology (Electrification), Transformation (Sustainability) and Talent (Learning).
+Our Taking-the-Turn strategy addresses the transitional risks and opportunities associated with vehicle electrification, as well as the need to operate the business in a more sustainable manner to address climate change and maintain a diverse and talented workforce.
+We have further refined our Taking-the-Turn strategy to reflect three main pillars that combine to drive sustainable growth: Technology (Electrification), Transformation (Sustainability) and Talent (Learning).

 Technology